IACS-CS/web-design-instructions/tutorials/quizgame.md

 We can add the attribute `class="name"` to any *start tag* in order to create a new "class" (or type) of tag that we can later add style to using *CSS*.
 This saves us the work of adding specific style rules to every single tag as we add it to the document.

 For our first quiz screen, we'll create the following HTML content (change the quiz content to fit your own tastes!) inside of index.html.
 This code should get added in place of `<div id="app"></div>` in the generic vite template.
+Make sure not to delete the rest of the template, especially the `<script>` tag which imports the JavaScript you'll write later!

 ```html
 <main class="app">